Complete pest package

 Firstly, our Hitman technician conducts a thorough inspection of the area affected and determines how severe your flea problem is.
 Hitman will treat your flea problem using the most effective treatment both inside and outside your home.
 The treatment continues to remain effective over time.

 Secondly, you will need to follow a series of housekeeping and pet grooming exercises which will reduce further infestations.
-Hitman technicians always supply professional advice on these exercises as for our flea control services.
+Hitman technicians always supply professional advice on these exercises for our flea control services.

 Facts About Fleas